Where to start

 The following links each list pages that have a problem.
 If possible, those lists should be empty:

-- Pages which have no photo - if none of the ones available are suitable then they can be left
+- Pages which have no photo - if none of the photos available are suitable then they can stay in this category

 - Pages which have barely scratched the surface - if you have something to add then please do